dmanning23/HadoukInput/README.md

 HadoukInput
 ===========

-some nice 2d fighting game code for sanitizing controller input and pattern matching.
+HadoukInput is a library for sanitizing controller input and pattern matching.

 This is written in CSharp, and uses the XNA/Monogame libraries.
+It is currently tested in Windows and Ouya, but would be easy to use on any platform supported by XNA and MonoGame.

 ## features of this library